How to pack a moving truck

 Here are most of the supplies you’ll need for your move:

 - Packing tape

-- Stickers in several different colors for color-coding boxes according to rooms or contents
+- Stickers of various colors for color-coding boxes according to the contents

 - Blankets for covering furniture

 - Twine for securing items that may open, such as dressers

 Depending on the belongings you’re packing, you may not need some of these supplies — and this list isn’t exhaustive.
 You might also opt for specialty moving supplies, like wardrobe boxes and “fragile” stickers.

 Once you have your supplies assembled, it’s time to begin packing and preparing for your move.
 First, identify a staging area in your home.
 As you pack boxes, you can move them to this area so they stay out of the way — and so you can actually see your progress, which can be a great motivator.
 It also helps keep you organized.

 The area should be large enough that the boxes and stand-alone items can be separated by room (it helps to color-code using stickers), and you can set aside boxes that need to be unpacked first, like bed linens, towels, toiletries and coffee supplies.

 When packing a moving truck, you want to do two things: maximize your space and evenly distribute the weight of heavy items.